Anyone Can Become an EMT – Including You!

 Don’t Wait – Get Started Today!

 Many current EMTs and First Responders started out just like you, wondering if they are going to be able to do this.
 They quickly found out that they can.
 Plus, the knowledge you will gain can be taken with you wherever you go.
-While everyone else will be panicked and unsure of what to do, your training as an EMT or First Responder will help you remain calm and able to assist during nearly any emergency that you encounter.
+While everyone else will be panicked and unsure of what to do during an emergency, your training as an EMT or First Responder will help you remain calm and able to assist during nearly any emergency that you encounter.

 So, what are you waiting for?
 There is no better time than now to get started.
 Pick up the phone and make that call.
 It will open up more doors for you than you ever imagined.